 ADVERTISEMENT

-Lift always acts perpendicular to the relative wind and to the lateral axis of the aircraft.
-Because lift is referenced to the wing rather than to the Earth’s surface, it is a frequent source of misunderstanding during flight training.
-Lift is not always directed upward relative to the ground; its direction changes as the aircraft changes attitude or flightpath.
+Lift always acts in a direction perpendicular to the relative wind and to the lateral axis of the aircraft.
+The fact that lift is referenced to the wing, not to the Earth’s surface, is the source of many errors in learning flight control.
+Lift is not always “up.”
+Its direction relative to the Earth’s surface changes as the pilot maneuvers the aircraft.

 Pitch/Power Relationship